UPDATE: Vimeo Recording now available.

 Darwin Core Hour Series Abstract:

 Darwin Core has become a broadly-used standard for biodiversity data sharing since its inception as a standard by the organization Biodiversity Information Standards (TDWG) in 2009.
 Despite, or because of, its popularity, people trying to use the standard continue to have questions about how to use Darwin Core and associated extensions.
 This webinar series looks at open questions related to Darwin Core.
-Though the topic is broad, individual chapters in the series will focus on specific topics to any adequate level of depth. .
+Though the topic is broad, individual chapters in the series will focus on specific topics to any adequate level of depth.
+We encourage people to bring or submit questions and to have open discussions in each webinar.